Investigating non-Gaussianity in Cosmic Microwave Background Temperature Maps using Spherical Harmonic Phases: Results

-For the case $(iv)$, we test for correlation using difference of same $m$ mode phases of a $\ell$ and it's consecutive $\ell$ mode.
-The p-values for this analysis are shown in the Figure \ref{fig:case4} with the statistically significant cases for all maps shown in Table \ref{table:case4}.
+Using type $(v)$ variables, we test for correlation of same $m$ mode phases of a given $\ell$ and it's consecutive $\ell$ mode.
+The U-values for this analysis are shown in the Figure (\ref{fig:cm-5}) with the statistically significant cases for all maps shown in Table (\ref{table:cm-5}).
 The multipole axis denotes the lower of the $\ell$ modes in the pair.
-We detect significant correlation between same $m$ mode phases of pair (21,22), (55,56), (104,105), (105,106), (106,107), (120,121) with high significance detection in (43,44) for the COMMANDER map.
-For SMICA map, we find significant correlation between same $m$ mode phases of pair (66,67), (91,92), (93,94), (118,119), (123,124) with high significance in (7,8) and (77,78).
-For NILC map, we find the pair (7,8), (18,19), (59,60), (74,75), (91,92), (102,103) and (103,104) to be having significant correlation.
-The pair (12,13), (22,23), (23,24) and (121,122) are the significant occurrences for the SEVEM map.
-For WMAP ILC map we find pair (29,30), (43,44), (52,53), (67,68), (76,77) and (106,107) significant correlation between same $m$ mode phases whereas the pair (12,13) is having correlation of high significance.
+We detect significant correlation between same $m$ mode phases of pair (16,17), (20,21), (43,44), (67,68), (115,116) for the COMMANDER map.
+For SMICA map, we find significant correlation between same $m$ mode phases of pair (10,11), (54,55), (74,75), (78,79) and (88,89).
+For NILC map, we find only pair (10,11) to be significant.
+The pair (7,8) (12,13), (13,14), (15,16), (7,18), (20,21), (59,60), (77,78), (88,89), (92,93), (97,98), (102,103), (110,111), (111,112), (124,125) are the significant occurrences for the SEVEM map.
+For WMAP ILC map we find pair (10,11), (18,19), (20,21), (24,25), (111,112), (114,115), (121,122) as significant.

-For the case $(v)$, we do correlation test similar to that of case $(iv)$, but now we take difference of $m$ mode phases in $\ell$ and next to subsequent $\ell$.
-In Figure \ref{fig:case5} with lower of the $\ell$ in pair represented on the multipole axis, the p-values for various pair are plotted.
-We find statistically significant detection in pair (17,19), (70,72), (73,75), (86,88), (122,124) and high significance occurrences in (56,58), (74,76), (115,117) for the COMMANDER map.
-We find only pair (43,45) to be of statistically significant occurrence for the SMICA map.
-For the NILC map we find significant correlation between same $m$ mode phases of $\ell$ mode pair (17,19), (37,39), (39,41), (60,62), (105,107), (120,122) with high significance detection in pair (43,45).
-For the SEVEM map, the statistically significant pair are (10,12), (53,55), (92,94), (118,120), (120,122), (122,124), (123,125), (126,128) with the high significant pair (70,72).
-For the WMAP, we find the pair (7,9), (55,57), (69,71) to be having statistically significant correlation whereas the pair (39,41) being correlated with high significance.
+Using Type $(vi)$ variables, we perform correlation test similar to that of Type $(v)$, but now we take difference of $m$ mode phases in $\ell$ and next to subsequent $\ell$.
+In Figure (\ref{fig:cm-6}) with lower of the $\ell$ in pair represented on the multipole axis, the p-values for various pair are plotted.
+We summaries the significant occurrences for this case and for all maps in Table (\ref{table:cm-6}).
+We find statistically significant detection in pair (7,9), (56,58), (79,81), (94,96), (117,119), (119,121), (120,122), (121,123), (122,124) for the COMMANDER map.
+We find pair (12,13), (29,31), (71, 73), (81,83), (91,93), (125,127) as statistically significant for the SMICA map.
+For the NILC map we find significant correlation between $\ell$ mode pair (12,14), (54,56), (58,60), (114,116).
+For the SEVEM map, the statistically significant pairs are (21,23), (24,26), (39,41), (49,51), (86,88), (103,105), (124,126).
+For the WMAP, we find the pair (10,12), (15,17), (18,20), (43,45), (60,62), (64,66), (73,75) and (112,114) as statistically significant correlated.